Why I was Drawn to the West

 Cattle dog looking out car window reflected in side mirror with Wyoming mountains and open road beyond

-My voice has always been here, even in the quiet.
+My voice has always been there— speaking through my camera

-I’ve just been speaking through my camera—about beauty, resilience, love… and what it feels like to be alive.
+about beauty, resilience, love… and what it feels like to be alive.

-If anything, it was quieter than that.
+If anything, it was quieter than that—

-A pull of memory.
+a pull of memory.

 The quality of early morning light filtering through the trees and campfire smoke.
-The way the water felt wading in the coolness of Dunkleberg Creek.

-Like something I kept returning to—without fully understanding why.
+Like something I kept returning to— without fully understanding why.

 For myself.